golang/website/_content/blog/goroutine-leak-profiles.md

 Leaked goroutines and all their referenced heap objects can turn a signficant amount of memory unusable, to the point of eventually running the system dry.
-CPU performance is likewise degraded, as the garbage collector needlessly inspects unused memory and may trigger more frequently.
+Excessive CPU utilization is also a possibility, as the garbage collector needlessly inspects unused memory and may trigger more frequently.

 Goroutine leaks can be notoriously difficult to detect.